nanmaiworks/vm-automation/packer-nexus/README.md

 Note, currently the Jenkins Job is working without nexus.
 This is a work in progress.

-# Packer Template for Centos 6.4 Imagesi with Jenkins
+# Packer Template for Centos 6.4 Imagesi with Jenkins Job

-This repository contains a Packer template for building machine images that are centos 6.4 basic images in both vmware as well as virtualbox and then uses chef to install Jenkins,Nexus and Maven to run Jenkins Jon.
+This repository contains a Packer template for building machine images that are centos 6.4 basic images in both vmware as well as virtualbox and then uses chef to install Jenkins,Nexus and Maven to run Jenkins Job.

 ## Usage
 Make sure all the Pre Requisities are met as mentioned in the root README.md file.